 Growing up, I remember hearing adults repeat the line, "a liar is a thief, and a thief is a murder."
 As a kid hearing this, you can imagine all I pictured was eternal damnation.
-These words where what they referred to as 'putting the fear of God in us.'
-But as an adult, I can find the perfect application of this phrase into real-life situations.
+These words were what they referred to as 'putting the fear of God in us.'
+But as an adult, I can find the perfect application of this phrase in to real-life situations.
 When you lie (even if by omission), you have just swindled someone out of the opportunity to decide if they want to let you pass 'hello.'
 This not only renders you guilty of stealing (someone's time) by not being forthcoming, but it also makes you a murderer as you have prevented them from 'living' with a right to make an informed decision.

 Who am I?

 I suppose at some point many of us hid behind a smokescreen.
 By my late twenties, I, for one, stayed draped in a facade.
 So much so, that even I became confused by which 'me' was the truth from the lie.
 I didn't want to be distinct.
 I figured I could be invisible if I was just like all the others.
 Had I known as Dr. Susses says, "Why you trying to fit in when you were meant to stand out?"
 I would have saved myself years of wasted energy.
 When I wrote my first book, I asked a Pastor friend of mine to write the foreword.
 He agreed, but he had no clue he was about to be 'shook.'
 As he read the pages, I later learned, that he kept going back to the cover to ensure it was my name printed there because what was before him described someone it seemed he'd never met.

 I was by all accounts an imposter, walking around with a phony identity.
 Robbing my family and friends behind the mask of fabrication.

 Secondly, when you narrate your own story, you keep your power.
-Lastly, no one can hold my past over me like its kryptonite.
+Lastly, no one can hold my past over me like it's kryptonite.
 I don't hide or run from my actions.
 No, I own them, and that doesn't make me weak.
 I finally understand why people who go to any kind of addiction meeting introduce themselves by saying, "Hi, I am so-and-so" and then admitting, "I am a ....."
 If you confess it, then no one can ever use it to imprison you.

 Will the real me please stand up?

 Now that we're in mandatory home detention, we are forced to spend extended periods in limited quarters with a person, we only know by face value.
 Many feel stuck in a house with what can only be termed an undocumented alien.
 Maybe Tamia was on to something when she sang: "There's a stranger in my house.
 It took a while to figure out.
 There's no way you could be who you say you are, you gotta be someone else..."
 Yea, you look familiar, but who are you?

 Listen, if your 'essential' mask isn't making you turn Clarke Kent into Superman, Peter Parker into Spider-man or Bruce Wayne into Batman - then you're just a villain, named Two-face, punishing others for things they didn't do.
 Look, I'm right there with you, got my t-shirt, a mug and matching paraphernalia.
-Not walking in my truth, though, made me screw-up and potentially miss out on some opportunities.
+Not walking in my truth, though, made me screw up and potentially miss out on some opportunities.